 See?
 All Lives Matter has no intention of ever becoming a thing — it requires Black Lives Matter to play the role of reanimator.

 I’m doing this quick and dirty post from my mobile device — without access to the raw data and my desktop computer.
-Otherwise, I’m sure the ALM-FOS premise could be proven again through causation and correlation analysis.
+Otherwise, I’m sure the ALM-FOS premise could be proven again through more formal causation and correlation analyses.

 With that distraction out the way, let’s focus on some real issues …